 The peeling paint and winds whistling through the corridors create a haunting scene in this desolate Olympic Village, magnified even more by the image of how it once looked.
 The Olympic flag flew alongside the swastika as Nazi Germany used the Olympic Games as part of their propaganda.
-Another forgotten and destitute Berlin relic, once alive now only our footsteps echo through the passages.
+Another forgotten and destitute Berlin relic, once alive, now only our footsteps echo through the passages.
 It seems we can’t help but stumble across all these abandoned places in Berlin.

 In 1931 it was announced that the 1936 Summer Olympics would be hosted in Berlin, Germany.
 Naturally, Hitler started to immediately erect the impressive Olympic Village consisting of 145 buildings and a 120,000-seat stadium across 135-acres.
 The build took two years and was ultra-modern, the dorm rooms for the 4,000 athletes even included telephones and balconies, which was unheard of at the time.